Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Proximal operators

 We now turn to the solution of~\eqref{eq:prox-problem-quadratic}.
 For any $\alpha \geq 0$, the element \(u \in \prox{\nu \eta_\tau}(w, B)\) given by \Cref{cor:prox-quadratic} can equivalently be obtained from

 Because \(B\) will typically be a limited-memory quasi-Newton approximation in our implementation, materializing, let alone factorizing,~\eqref{eq:augmented-matrix-pb} would be inefficient.
 Thus, we use MINRES-QLP \citep{choi-paige-saunders-2011}.
-Even though only an approximate minimizer of~\eqref{eq:prox-problem-quadratic} is required, we leave the MINRES-QLP to their default values, and compute an accurate solution.
+Even though only an approximate minimizer of~\eqref{eq:prox-problem-quadratic} is required, we compute an accurate solution of~\eqref{eq:augmented-matrix-pb} by setting both the absolute and relative tolerances of MINRES-QLP to \(\epsilon_M^{0.7}\) where \(\epsilon_M\) is the machine epsilon.
 If \(\alpha = 0\) and \(A\) is rank deficient, MINRES-QLP is guaranteed to return the mininimum-norm solution of~\eqref{eq:augmented-matrix-pb}, but not necessarily \(y = -{(A Q^{-1} A^T)}^{\dagger} v\) required by \Cref{cor:prox-quadratic}.
 Computing such \(y\) with MINRES-QLP can be done by solving a larger symmetric saddle-point system that represents the optimality conditions of the least-norm problem that defines \(y\).
 Our preliminary implementation simply searches for \(\alpha \geq \sqrt{\varepsilon_M}\), where \(\varepsilon_M\) is the machine epsilon.
 We will study and report on alternative computations of \(y\) in follow-up research.

 In order to solve \(g(\alpha) = 0\) with $g$ as in \Cref{cor:prox-quadratic}, we solve the \emph{secular} equation

 If $y(\alpha)$ solves~\eqref{eq:augmented-matrix-pb},